denislav-vuchkov/denislav-vuchkov/README.md

 All commands in this system are accepted in the following format:

 CommandName {Parameter 1} {Parameter 2} .....
+[Scroll to the bottom for a list of all commands and their possible parameters.]

 #Additional functionality on top of requirements